Anastasia-Labs/payment-subscription-offchain/docs/subscription-maestro-api.typ

     - Basic familiarity with REST APIs and JSON data formats.

-    - A command-line environment with curl installed.
+    - A command-line environment and ability to execute *cURL* commands in a terminal/command-line environment.

 #pagebreak()
 #v(50pt)